Parallel Synthesis for Autoregressive Speech Generation: Results

 \subsubsection{Evaluation on Ground Truth Acoustic Features}

 We randomly selected 20 utterances from the test set of LJ Speech for the subjective evaluation.
-The MOS results of different models are listed in Table~\ref{tb:SE-LJ}.
+The MUSHRA results of different models are listed in Fig.~\ref{fig:SE-LJ}.
 We concluded our observations as follows:

+\begin{itemize} \item Among the baseline models, the autoregressive models bettered the non-autoregressive ones with significant differences (p-value $<$ 0.01).
+Besides, the baseline models with the same type (autoregressive or non-autoregressive) performed similarly, and there was no significant difference (p-value $>$ 0.05).

-\begin{itemize} \item Among the baseline models, the autoregressive models bettered the non-autoregressive Parallel WaveGAN.
-The proposed model outperformed the others and reached a MOS of 4.01, which indicated the quality of the generated utterances was closest to natural human speech.
+\item The proposed model outperformed the others and reached a MUSHRA score of 75.8.
+There was no significant difference between the proposed method and WaveNet, showing that both models generated utterances closest to natural human speech, yet the proposed method reached thousands of times more efficient than WaveNet according to TABLE~\ref{tb:OE-COM}.

-\item Parallel WaveGAN achieved intermediate results in the objective evaluation, and the visualized Mel-spectrogram in Fig.~\ref{fig:ljmel} also shows good quality.
-However, since it was relatively low-quality to the competitive systems, subjects in the MOS test tended to give much lower scores.
+\item WaveGlow and Parallel WaveGAN achieved intermediate results in the objective evaluation.
+However, they were still relatively low-quality to the competitive systems, and subjects in the MUSHRA test tended to give lower scores.
 The audio samples on the demo~\footnote{\url{https://bogihsu.github.io/TASLP2021-Parallel/Demo/demo.html}} page better show the quality of different vocoders.

-\item The score of the proposed model without PF dropped by 0.5, indicating the importance of PF in synthesizing natural speech.
+\item The score of the proposed model without $PF$ dropped by 3.6, indicating the importance of $PF$ in synthesizing natural speech.
 As for the grouping mechanism, the scores of g-5 and g-10 degraded slightly but still close to WaveNet and WaveRNN, showing the ability to improve the synthesis efficiency while preserving the quality. \end{itemize}

+Similar to in Section~\ref{subsubsec:oe-res}, to compare with LPCNet, we also downsampled the utterances to 16 kHz and ran another MUSHRA test.
+The results are listed in Fig.~\ref{fig:SE-LJ-16k}.
+LPCNet performed worse than WaveNet and the proposed methods but still bettered non-autoregressive WaveGlow.